AdactiveSAS/adsum-api-documentation/doc/api/09-Entities/Tag.md

 | BATCH DELETE | DELETE    | /tag      | Delete multiple Tags               |

 ## Model

+> WARNING: This Model is the one retrieve using X-API-MODE="get" (see READ & SEARCH operations).
+So if you use the legacy one (standard), the model may differs on some fields.

 | Field        | Type               | Readonly            | Nullable            | Translatable        | Description                                                                      |
 |--------------|--------------------|---------------------|---------------------|---------------------|----------------------------------------------------------------------------------|
 | categories   | array              | ![false][falseIcon] | ![false][falseIcon] | ![false][falseIcon] | List of associated Categories                                                    |